Introduction

 Refer to the following excerpt and find evidence that describes what happened to women in the workplace after World War I was over.

-Following is an excerpt from an article from The Canadian Encyclopedia, titled “Status of Women (Opens in new window).”
+The following is an excerpt from an article from The Canadian Encyclopedia, titled Status of Women (Opens in a new tab).
 This is a secondary source from a reliable website.

 Evidence

 For this first example, the evidence has been extracted from the source for you.
 In subsequent readings, you’ll have to identify and record the evidence from the source yourself.
-You’ll either paraphrase the source (rewrite in your own words to make it simpler) to state your evidence, or use a direct quotation from the source.
+You’ll either paraphrase the source (rewrite in your own words to make it simpler) to state your evidence or use a direct quotation from the source.

 You’ll also have to keep a record of the source of this evidence.